Kirill II of Kiev

+Biography

+Kirill was appointed metropolitan of Kiev by Daniel of Galicia.
+Soviet historians such as Mikhail Priselkov (1940) and Dmitry Likhachev (1947) have asserted that Kirill moved his official residence as metropolitan from Kiev to Vladimir on the Klyazma from about the year 1250, and thereafter made only infrequent journeys south to Kiev.
+This view was challenged by historians Joseph T. Fuhrmann (1976) and Donald Ostrowski (1993), who pointed out several entries in Rus' chronicles such as the Nikon Chronicle indicating that Kiev remained the de jure and de facto residence of Kirill during his entire tenure as metropolitan, as well as the early years of his successor Maximos.

 Prior to 1251 was close to Prince Daniel of Galicia (Danylo Halytskyi).

 In 1246 on the road to Nicaea he was negotiating with the Hungarian King Bela IV, which resulted in the marriage of a Hungarian princess to Daniel Galitsky.

 Around 1251 Kirill left Daniel Galitsky, who in 1254 received the royal crown from the Pope.

 In 1251, he went to Novgorod, where he first met with Alexander Nevsky.

-Since 1251 Kirill almost continuously resided in the north-east of Russia, working closely with Prince Alexander Nevsky, constantly traveling around the country.
+Soviet and modern Russian historians have argued that after this encounter, Kirill almost continuously resided in the north-east, working closely with Prince Alexander Nevsky, constantly traveling around the country.

-In 1252, Alexander Nevsky became a ruler of Vladimir instead of his brother Andrew Yaroslavich, and the Metropolitan solemnly met Alexander Nevsky, who returned from the Horde, and supported his reign.
-Prince Alexander Nevsky and Kirill chose to recognise Mongol domination, and opposed Western Catholic expansion.
+In 1252, Alexander Nevsky became a ruler of Vladimir instead of his brother Andrew Yaroslavich, and the Metropolitan solemnly met Alexander Nevsky, who had recently returned with a Jarlig to rule on behalf of the Khan, and supported his reign.
+Prince Alexander Nevsky and Kirill acquiesced to Mongol domination and vassalage.